-Option three: Wearing contacts, for many people, is an attractive option because contacts offer “vision without the frame.”
+Contact lenses are an attractive option because they offer “vision without the frame.”
 However, some people do not like to touch their own eyes or have things around their eyes, so contacts won’t work for them.
-Of course limits on wearing time and hygiene requirements can also limit the freedom that contacts can provide – the “contact lens care ritual” replaces the frame on the face.
-Wearing contacts is sometimes incorrectly perceived to be zero risk.
+Of course, limits on wearing time and hygiene requirements can also limit the freedom that contacts can provide – the “contact lens care ritual” replaces the frame on the face.
+Wearing contacts is sometimes incorrectly perceived to have zero risks.
 This is not necessarily true.
 The FDA provides helpful information about the risks of contact lenses.

 It is rare to find a person who actually enjoys their daily contact lens ritual or appreciates having a frame on their face while trying to play basketball.
-Most people would prefer to be free to get up, shower & go, and most people would prefer to be able to play sports and be active without continually having to push their frame back up their nose.
+Most people would prefer to be free to get up, shower & go, and most people would prefer to play sports and be active without continually pushing their frame back up their nose.
 And then there is the cost component.

 Many people cringe to think of the money they have spent already in life on correcting their vision, and would certainly prefer to change that trend.
 Sure, if a person has been living with the need for vision correction for 10, 20, 30 years, they get used to it.
 It’s normal for them.
 But just because the person is used to it doesn’t mean they like it or that it actually works well for their lifestyle.
 And that’s what gets people thinking about having LASIK instead.